In the movie The Grey, John Attway (the protagonist played by Liam Neeson) is a grizzled wolf hunter.

 He picks himself up and keeps walking.

-He marches deeper into the brush and once again runs into wolves...but this time something is different.
+And once again he runs into wolves...but this time something is different.

 Instead of escaping their kill radius, John walked right into the heart of it.